 Problem

-You have an established repository with hundreds or thousands of raw Markdown files—perhaps a legacy wiki, an Obsidian vault, or a collection of technical notes.
-Manually converting frontmatter, fixing broken links, and restructuring files to fit a new engine is a daunting task that often prevents teams from modernizing their documentation.
+You have an established repository with hundreds of raw Markdown files - perhaps a legacy wiki, an Obsidian vault, or technical notes.
+Manually converting frontmatter, fixing broken links, and restructuring files for a new engine is a difficult task that often prevents modernisation.

 Why it matters

 Your content should remain portable and tool-agnostic.
-A high-quality documentation engine should adapt to your existing files, not force your files to adapt to the engine.
-Avoiding vendor lock-in ensures that your intellectual property remains standard, readable, and future-proof.
+A high-quality documentation engine adapts to your existing files, rather than forcing files to adapt to the engine.
+Avoiding vendor lock-in ensures your intellectual property remains standard, readable, and future-proof.

 Approach

 docmd adheres to strict CommonMark specifications and is designed to be zero-config by default.
-You can point the docmd CLI at any directory containing Markdown files, and it will intelligently bootstrap a full-featured documentation site without modifying a single line of your source content.
+Point the docmd CLI at any directory containing Markdown files, and it intelligently bootstraps a full-featured documentation site without modifying a single line of source content.

 Implementation